Learn About Section 8 Housing in Alabama

 The Section 8 waiting list is a list of qualified applicants who have yet to receive their housing choice vouchers.
 However, the demand for vouchers is so high that not every eligible candidate is able to receive them in a timely manner.
 Some waiting lists even close indefinitely so that local PHAs can focus on their current recipients.

-Fortunately, there are still PHAs in AL that have open waitlists.
+Fortunately, there are usually PHAs in AL that have open waitlists.
 You may also receive preference if you are homeless or already live in substandard housing.
 On the other hand, be mindful that you are not guaranteed to receive a housing voucher if you get on the list.

 As a general rule, your Section 8 waiting list status in Alabama always depends on your level of income.
 If you reach the top of the waitlist after waiting for a year but started a new job with a higher salary, you may no longer qualify.
 Thus, it is important to notify your PHA of any income changes while you are on the waitlist.

-Discover Alabama Section 8 Requirements
+Learn About Alabama Section 8 Housing Lists